curtismchale/WPTT-Developer-Constants/README.md

 Basic plugin that allows you to define constants for live/local/staging.

+Ideal for hosting like WPEngine which blows out the staging wp-config.php file when you push live->staging with their tools

 ## Installation

 1. Extract to your wp-content/mu-plugins/ folder.
 Create it if it doesn't exist